Semiconductor Supply Chain Intelligence

 advantage at the table.

 One corpus access covers your entire portfolio.
-Every company walks into foundry negotiations knowing what's been done before — grounded in the only unredacted public record of semiconductor supply terms.
+Every company walks into foundry negotiations knowing what peers have signed and what terms are achievable.

 <2%